Technologicat/mcpyrate/README.md

 Here `u[]` unquotes a simple value, and `a[]` unquotes an expression AST.
 If you're worried that `print` may refer to something else at the use site of `log[]`, you can hygienically unquote the function name with `h[]`: `q[h[print](u[label], a[expr])]`.

 The system was inspired by MacroPy's, but the details differ.
-For example, macro invocations can be unquoted hygienically, and by default, macros in quasiquoted code are not expanded when the quasiquote itself expands.
-We provide macros to perform expansion in quoted code, to give you control over when things expand.
+For example, in `mcpyrate`, macro invocations can be unquoted hygienically, and by default, macros in quasiquoted code are not expanded when the quasiquote itself expands.
+We provide macros to perform expansion in quoted code, to give you control over when it expands.

 ### Distinguish how the macro is called